lsig/GoScan/README.md

 PortScanner 192.168.1.1/24 -p 80
 ```

+## Output

+`host:port [open | closed]?`

+If a port for a host accepts the connection, `host:port open` is printed.

+Else, if a port for a host refuses the connection, but responds, `host:port closed` is printed.

+Else, the port did not respond, likely because of a timeout, nothing is printed.

 ## Testing

 Utility functions within this program are thoroughly tested to ensure robustness and reliability of the program.
 To run the tests: